maxeler/NetworkingCodeExamples/PacketProcessing/HeaderInserter/README.md

 - - - - D D D D
 ```

-We would like to add a fixed length header (H), of length 19 bytes:
+We would like to add a fixed length, 19 byte header (H):

 ```
 7 6 5 4 3 2 1 0